aortizpalma/recipeapp_client_side/README.md

 ## Setup and usage

 NOTE FOR SCHOOL REVIEWERS: Please ping me on Teams and I'll grant you remote access for testing the service.

+YOU CAN MAKE USE OF THE test_recipe_and_images.zip FILE IN THE REPO TO ADD NEW RECIPES.

+For local testing.
 - Install Nodemon (https://www.npmjs.com/package/nodemon) and run it localhost port 5000
-- connect to the Mongo.db cluster
+- connect to a valid Mongo.db cluster

 ## Screenshot